vduseev/opensearch-logger/README.md

 1. Run tests

    **WARNING**: You need opensearch running on `https://localhost:9200` to run the tests.
-   Part of the tests verifies that correct number of logs actually gets into Opensearch.
+   Part of the tests verifies that correct number of logs actually gets into OpenSearch.
-   Alternatively, you can specify the `TEST_OPENSEARCH_HOST` variable and set it to a different value pointing to the running Opensearch server.
+   Alternatively, you can specify the `TEST_OPENSEARCH_HOST` variable and set it to a different value pointing to the running OpenSearch server.

-   There are not many tests, but they run with **5 seconds cooldown each** to allow Opensearch to process the newly sent log records properly and verify their count.
+   There are not many tests, but they run with **5 seconds cooldown each** to allow OpenSearch to process the newly sent log records properly and verify their count.

-   Small helper scripts are available in the `tests/` directory to start and stop Opensearch using Docker.
+   Small helper scripts are available in the `tests/` directory to start and stop OpenSearch using Docker.

    ```shell
    # Give it 5-10 seconds to initialize before running tests